aleksgabrysiak/spfx_modern_tabs_webpart/README.md

 # Credits
 Original Solution: https://github.com/mrackley/Modern_Hillbilly_Tabs
+AddTab script  CSS refered in the code: https://www.jqueryscript.net/other/Minimal-Handy-jQuery-Tabs-Plugin-AddTabs.html by dustinpoissant
 # Disclaimer
 **THIS CODE IS PROVIDED _AS IS_ WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**